iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 The configurable behaviors on armed state transitions allow users to easily integrate advanced behaviors into their setup just by controlling the throttle messages they send, simplifying flight controller integration.

-The :ref:`arming_module_support` section below details which Vertiq Advanced Speed modules currently support.
+The :ref:`arming_module_support` section below details which Vertiq Advanced Speed modules currently support advanced arming.

 .. _arming_module_support: